corcorana/restingIAF/iaf_manu.md

 Second, we apply a least-squares curve-fitting procedure (i.e. Savitzky-Golay filtering) to accomplish the dual task of smoothing the PSD function and estimating its first- and second-order derivatives.
 Third, these derivative functions are analysed to evaluate the quality of evidence that a distinct spectral peak (i.e. PAF) exists within the alpha frequency region.
 Finally, the first derivative of the PSD is reanalysed to delineate upper and lower bounds of the individualised alpha interval, which are taken as the index of summation required to calculate the CoG.
-The effectiveness of this routine will first be demonstrated using human (i.e. non-simulated) EEG data.
+The effectiveness of this routine will first be demonstrated using empirical (i.e. non-simulated) EEG data.
 We will then turn to simulated data in order to assess how well our proposed technique performs under conditions of varied spectral composition and signal-to-noise ratio (SNR).

 ## 2 Method